karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 > cd CodeRethinked.SignalRStreaming

-Run npm init to create package.json file
+Run npm init to create a package.json file

 > npm init -y

 Ignore the warnings.
-Install the signalr client library
+Install the signalR client library

 > npm install @aspnet/signalr

-The npm install downloads the signalr client library to a sub folder under `node_modules` folder.
+The npm install downloads the signalR client library to a subfolder under `node_modules` folder.

-### Copy the signalr from node_modules
+### Copy the signalR from node_modules

 Copy the `signalr.js` file from the `<project_folder>\node_modules\@aspnet\signalr\dist\browser` to a folder in `wwwroot\lib\signalr`.